anuraghazra/github-readme-stats/readme.md

 Copy and paste this into your markdown, and that's it.
 Simple!

-Change the `?username=` value to your GitHub username.
+Change the `?username` value to your GitHub username.

 ```md
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra)](https://github.com/anuraghazra/github-readme-stats)